1915venu/open5gs_kubernetes/docs/cp_stress_test_report.md

 | **AMF Peak CPU** | 6.3% | **14.4%** (+129%) | Backed up |
 | **MongoDB Memory** | 228 MiB | **294 MiB** (+29%) | Query queue |

-> [!CAUTION]
+>
 > **A realistic 2-core edge deployment fails to handle a 200-UE registration storm.** 45% of registrations fail, and those that succeed take 61% longer.
-This simulates a real-world scenario: a small cell site at a stadium or disaster zone where hundreds of UEs attempt simultaneous registration on constrained infrastructure.
+This simulates a real-world scenario: a small cell site  where hundreds of UEs attempt simultaneous registration on constrained infrastructure.

 ### Finding 6: Uniform 200m Limit — Complete Service Outage